Bastler-Seb/Sebs_Musicbowl/README.md

 # Sebs_Musicbowl
-A music player written in Python
+A music player written in Python.